fulippo/meteorites/README.md

-Certainly!
-Here is a proofread version of your README file:

----

 # Meteorites Catalog

 This project is a simple REST application that can be deployed on a Kubernetes cluster and allows interaction with a copy of [NASA's Meteorite Landings Data Set](https://data.nasa.gov/Space-Science/Meteorite-Landings/gh4g-9sfh/about_data).